Volkswagen, BMW and Daimler research institute used monkeys to test diesel fumes

 'These tests ... are in no ethical way justifiable and they raise many critical questions about those who are behind the tests," said Steffen Seibert, a spokesman for German Chancellor Angela Merkel.

-Germany has some of the strictest animal testing regulations in Europe.
+Germany has some of the strictest animal testing rules in Europe.
 According to the German ministry of food and agriculture, the country has imposed a "near total ban on the use of apes as laboratory animals."

+Regulations are more permissive in the United States, where tens of thousands of nun-humane primates are used in experiments each year, according to the U.S. Department of Agriculture.

 Related: Volkswagen used to love diesel.
 Not anymore